enesozturk/rn-swipeable-panel/README.md

 - [x] Optional close button
 - [x] Native driver for all animations for better performance
 - [x] Open large panel by default

+#### ⭐️ Show Your Support
+Please give a ⭐️ if this project helped you!

+#### 👏 Contributing

+If you have any questions or requests or want to contribute to `rn-swipeable-panel`, please write the [issue](https://github.com/enesozturk/rn-swipeable-panel/issues) or give me a Pull Request freely.